gdsp/gdsp/README.markdown

 (At the time of writing, this will install `compass-0.12.2` and its dependencies `sass`, `chunky_png` and `fssm`.)

-To have Compass pick up on changes to SASS files when they're saved, `cd` into the `compass` directory and run:
+To have Compass pick up on changes to SASS files when they're saved, navigate into the `compass` directory and run:

         compass watch